scrapy/scrapy/docs/topics/yield.rst

 Where is ``yield`` used in Scrapy?
 ==================================
-``Yield`` is used for callbacks in Scrapy, which help scrape multiple pages.
+``Yield`` is used for callbacks in Scrapy.
 For example, consider the following code from :ref:`overview <intro-overview>` which walks through a simple spider that scrapes quotes from https://quotes.toscrape.com.

 .. code-block:: python